srinu0906/Focus-Based-Learning-Web-App/README.md

 A PHP and MySQL-based web application built as part of an Academic Community Service (ACS) project.
 The platform helps students engage in structured, chapter-wise learning by browsing subjects, accessing relevant topics, and watching educational videos.
 Teachers can log in to manage classes, chapters, and video content.

+As part of our Community Service Project, our team visited a school in Gudlavalleru Panchayat and interacted with the students.
+We identified a significant issue: students faced distractions like ads and YouTube Shorts while watching educational content on YouTube.
+To address this, we developed a web application to provide distraction-free, curriculum-aligned educational content.
+This solution ensures students can access organized learning materials seamlessly, free from irrelevant recommendations and distractions.

+### Students Dashboard:
+The web application features a child-friendly interface that allows students to browse curriculum-based videos by subjects, chapters, and topics.
+The dashboard includes simple button navigation and subject-themed background images to ensure ease of use and engagement for young learners.

+### Teachers Dashboard:
+The platform includes a secure dashboard for teachers to manage content.
+Teachers can upload, organize, and categorize videos by subjects and grade levels, ensuring alignment with curriculum standards.
+The dashboard simplifies content management, requiring no advanced technical expertise.

 ---